 Visit coastal villages like Doolin, the Cliffs of Moher and more on our Hiking & Island Hopping – Ireland’s West Coast.
 If you prefer two-wheeled travel, visit Doolin by bike on our Bike Trip – Biking the Burren & Aran Islands.

 Spilt in two by the narrow Sneem River, the charming Sneem village is nestled between the mountains of the Ivearagh Peninsula (more commonly known as the ‘Ring of Kerry’), and the roaring waves of the Atlantic Ocean.
 To make the best of it, explore Sneem and its rugged region either by foot or by bicycle – the surrounding terrain is magnificent.
 The greater region is noted as a foodie haven and places like Sneem are renowned for using local products and ingredients in their cuisine.

-Explore Sneem and the Ivearagh Peninsula by bike on our Coast to Coast Bike Tour of the Southwest.
+Explore Sneem and the Ivearagh Peninsula by bike on our Kerry Peninsulas Bike Tour in southwest Ireland.

 Further down the coast on the Mizen Peninsula, another of the wonderful coastal villages in West Cork is Schull (pronounced like Skull).
 Remote and off the beaten path, Schull village is a great base for exploring the wild peninsulas of West Cork – Mizen, Sheep’s Head and Beara Peninsulas.
 The area is steeped in archeology, myth and history.
 Stories like the Hag of Beara – the witch of the winter – still shape the region.
 Schull is also a point of depart for certain islands like Cape Clear and Sherkin Island.